-Major Developers Welcomes Legendary Footballer Francesco Totti As Brand Adviser
+Major Developers Welcomes Legendary Footballer Francesco Totti as Brand Adviser

-(MENAFN- Mid-East Info) Major Developers, one of the UAE's leading Real estate innovators, announced its partnership with global football icon Francesco Totti.
+(MENAFN- Virtue mena) Ras Al Khaimah, UAE – 20 January 2025– Major Developers, one of the UAE's leading real estate innovators, announced its partnership with global football icon Francesco Totti.

 Renowned for his world-class career at AS Roma and his commitment to excellence, Totti will serve as Major Developers’ brand adviser, lending his legacy of trust and achievement to represent the company’s vision and values.